Stelllarce/spelling-corrector/README.md

 ## Description

+### Dameau-Levenshtein distance
 This spelling corrector uses the standard approach of using edit distance algoritm, namely the Dameau-Levenshtein distance, to correct spelling mistakes.
-It also uses a language model to correct the mistakes.
-The language model is based on the probability of a word given the previous word.
-The language model is trained on a large corpus of text.
+The algorithm builds a matrix **M** of the distances between the words and then finds the shortest path between the two words, by utilising dynamic programming.
+The desired shortest edit-distance should be in cell M[n -1][m -1].

+### Selection mechanism
+The selection mechanism is a simple one.
+The algorithm selects the word with the smallest edit distance from the misspelled word.
+If there are multiple words with the same edit distance, the algorithm selects the first one.

 ## Installation